Have you ever finished watching a movie feeling awakened and ended up questioning your take in existing environmental damages?

 Fancy a gripping documentary investigating the implications of climate change on global stability and security?
 The Age of Consequences might be your cup of tea.
 In this film, Pentagon veterans, former White House advisers and public policy fellows expose how water and food shortages, extreme weather, drought, and sea-level rise accelerate global instability and exacerbates conflicts all over the world, from droughts that erode social stability and power civil war in Syria, refugee crisis in Europe, famine in Somalia, to the volatile fallout of post-Katrina New Orleans.

-Taking a different perspective from documentary about climate change, The Age of Consequences examines the ties between climate change and societal tensions which we see today, suggesting that as opposed to be a distant problem, climate change is on our doorstep, thereby mopping up sceptics whilst adhering a sense of urgency.
+Taking a different perspective to other documentaries about climate change, The Age of Consequences examines the ties between climate change and societal tensions which we see today.
+This suggests that climate change is on our doorstep, rather than a distant problem – thereby mopping up sceptics whilst adhering a sense of urgency.